-The European Commission launched the Mission 'A Soil Deal for Europe' -Horizon Europe programme - to create 100 Living Labs and Lighthouses Commission in rural and urban areas to drive the transition to healthy soils by 2030.
+The European Commission launched the Mission 'A Soil Deal for Europe' Horizon Europe programme - to create 100 Living Labs and Lighthouses Commission to lead the transition to healthy soils by 2030\.

 The Mission will

 - · Create knowledge and solutions for soil health, - · Advance the development of a harmonised framework for soil monitoring in Europe, - · Increase people's awareness of the vital importance of soils, - · Support the EU's ambition to lead on global commitments, notably the Sustainable Development Goals (SDGs), and contribute to the European Green Deal targets.